ioccc-src/winner/2001/herrmann1/README.md

 But what happens if no tape is provided?
-Up to now, the Turing machine would start on an empty tape (that is, a tape filled with O's).
-For many programs, this doesn't make much sense (as is the case for "plus1.turing").
+Up to now, the Turing machine would start on an empty tape (that is, a tape filled with `O`s).
+For many programs, this doesn't make much sense (as is the case for `plus1.turing`).
 So you might want to provide a default tape by adding a line like

 ```c